FRRouting/frr/tests/topotests/README.md

 4. reboot (for options to take effect)

 ## FreeRangeRouting (FRR) Installation
-Quagga needs to be installed separatly.
+FRR needs to be installed separatly.
 It is assume to be configured like the standard Ubuntu Packages:

 - Binaries in /usr/lib/frr